 You should acknowledge professional help received in the preparation or review of your manuscript.

 Emphasize recent references (past 5 years preferred—novelty of information is a priority).
 In general, avoid references older than 10 years, letters to the editor or editorials.
 Please do not use abstracts, unpublished observations, manuscripts in preparation or submitted for publication, personal communications or references from journals that our readers will have difficulty accessing.
 As a general rule, references should be to material published in either English or French.
+If possible, please provide hyperlinks to the PubMed page for all articles listed in the Reference section.

 To avoid plagiarism, please be sure not to use the language, content or concepts of another source without appropriate citation.
 Do not use extensive verbatim or near verbatim portions of text from another source, even with appropriate citation.